 As used in these financial statements, the term "Company" or "G-III" refers to G-III Apparel Group, Ltd. and its subsidiaries.
 The Company designs, manufactures and markets an extensive range of apparel, including outerwear, dresses, sportswear, swimwear, women's suits and women's performance wear, as well as women's handbags, footwear, small leather goods, cold weather accessories and luggage.
-The Company also operates retail stores.
+The Company also operates retail stores and licenses its proprietary brands under several product categories.

-The Company consolidates the accounts of all its wholly-owned and majority-owned subsidiaries.
-KL North America BV ("KLNA") is a Dutch limited liability company that is a joint venture that is 49% owned by the Company.
-Kingdom Holdings 1 B.V. ("KH1") is a Dutch limited liability company that is 19% owned by the Company.
+The Company consolidates the accounts of its wholly-owned and majority-owned subsidiaries.
+KL North America B.V. ("KLNA") is a Dutch limited liability company that is a joint venture that is 49% owned by the Company.
+Karl Lagerfeld Holding B.V. ("KLH"), formerly known as Kingdom Holdings 1 B.V., is a Dutch limited liability company that is 19% owned by the Company.
+Fabco Holding B.V. ("Fabco") is a Dutch limited liability company that is a joint venture that is 49% owned by the Company.
 These investments are accounted for using the equity method of accounting.
 All material intercompany balances and transactions have been eliminated.
-Vilebrequin International SA ("Vilebrequin"), a Swiss corporation that is wholly-owned by the Company, KH1 and KLNA report results on a calendar year basis rather than on the January 31 fiscal year basis used by the Company.
+Vilebrequin International SA ("Vilebrequin"), a Swiss corporation that is wholly-owned by the Company, KLH and KLNA report results on a calendar year basis rather than on the January 31 fiscal year basis used by the Company.
 The Company's retail stores report results on a 52/53-week fiscal year.

-The results for the three and six-month periods ended July 31, 2017 are not necessarily indicative of the results expected for the entire fiscal year, given the recent acquisition and integration of Donna Karan International and the seasonal nature of the Company's business.
+The results for the three and nine-month periods ended October 31, 2017 are not necessarily indicative of the results expected for the entire fiscal year, given the recent acquisition and integration of Donna Karan International Inc.("DKI") and the seasonal nature of the Company's business.
 The accompanying financial statements included herein are unaudited.
 All adjustments (consisting of only normal recurring adjustments) necessary for a fair presentation of the financial position, results of operations and cash flows for the interim period presented have been reflected.